CollaboRateMgmt/CollaboRate/README.md

-# CollaboRate - a crowdsourcing process and software tool.
+# CollaboRate - a crowdsourcing process and software tool

 # Disclaimer
 This work does not represent the views of any of the author's past or present organizations.
 Neither is it intended to cause them loss.